 - 1. Well is located on south side of Curres Rd., look for the metal GAC shed (Appendix A, Figure LS-7). - 2.
-Temporarily turn off water into GAC unit to change the prefilters prior to sampling: - a.
-Turn red valve before the first prefilter to the off position (in the top right portion of the GAC shed). - b.
-Open any spigot inside the GAC unit to relieve water pressure and divert water out of GAC shed with a water hose. - c.
-Use canister tool to unscrew both blue prefilter canisters and change filters if dirty. - d.
+Temporarily turn off water into GAC unit to change the prefilters prior to sampling: - e.
+Turn red valve before the first prefilter to the off position (in the top right portion of the GAC shed). - f.
+Open any spigot inside the GAC unit to relieve water pressure. - g.
+Use canister tool to unscrew both blue prefilter canisters and change filters if dirty. - h.
 Screw filters back on, close spigot and turn red valve back on and check for leaks. - 3.
 Record gallons used from flowmeter at top inside the GAC unit. - 4.
-Purge at any tap around the wellhouse or in the GAC shed to engage well pump. - 5.
+Purge at the tap closest to pressure tank and at the wellhead tap located behind GAC shed.
+Listen for well pump to engage. - 5.
 Record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 6.
 Take pre-GAC sample from wellhead tap. - 7.
-Post-GAC sample is collected from sample port next to the UV light, as in LS-6 (Appendix A, Figure LS-6). - 8.
+Post-GAC sample is collected from sample port at bottom of GAC next to the UV light, as in LS-6 (Appendix A, Figure LS-6). - 8.
 Turn off all water and leave everything as it was upon arrival, except if the GAC system was bypassed or disconnected.
 Report any tampering with the system or apparent leaks to CSSA Environmental Office and/or Carbonair for repair.

-2.2.5.31 OFR-1
+2.2.5.32 OFR-1

-- 1. Well is located behind house, follow road to right at first fork, then to left at second fork, look for black holding tank next to the power pole (Appendix A, Figure OFR-1). - 2.
+- 1. Well is located behind house, follow road to right at first fork, then to left at second fork, look for black holding tank next to the power pole (Appendix A, Figure OFR-1).
+The black holding tank was recently installed and not seen in this photo. - 2.
 Located spigot closest to wellhead. - 3.
-The well owner has installed a pump switch on the electrical box. - 4.
+The wellowner has installed a pump switch on the electrical box. - 4.
 Turn on pump and record pH, temperature, and conductivity readings until parameters stabilize, record approximate gallons purged. - 5.
 Collect sample at wellhead tap. - 6.
-Turn off pump switch and leave everything as it was upon arrival.
+Reconnect water hoses and leave everything as it was upon arrival.
+Sometimes the water is already running; the hose leads to a watering tub for cattle in the pasture.

-2.2.5.32 OFR-3
+2.2.5.33 OFR-3